646e62/python-RSC-1985-c-C-46/pages/bugs.md

-- cc 78.1(4)'s heading doesn't correspond to the statute's text
+- cc 78.1(4)'s heading doesn't correspond to the statute's text:
 	- **Endangering safety of ship or fixed platform**
 		- (2) Every one who
 			- (a) commits an act of violence against a person on board a ship or fixed platform,